Shopify/hydrogen-v1/packages/hydrogen/src/docs/components.md

 {% endcodeblock %}

 Any attributes supported by the component's outputted HTML tag are supported, except for those explicitly controlled by the component.
-For example, the `src` attribute for the [`Image`](/api/hydrogen/components/primitive/image) component and the `dangerouslySetInnerHtml` attribute for the [`RawHtml`](/api/hydrogen/components/primitive/rawhtml) component are explicitly controlled by the component.
+For example, the `src` attribute for the [`Image`](/api/hydrogen/components/primitive/image) component is explicitly controlled by the component.

 If you wanted to include a class name and an `onClick` function, then you could use the `className` and `onClick` props: